-If your revenue is entirely dependent on selling online, then downtime is the Joker to your Batman.
+If your revenue is entirely dependent on selling online – and these days, whose isn’t – then downtime is the Joker to your Batman.

 When your online store isn’t functioning properly, even for as little as 30 minutes, you are turning customers away at the door.
-Any extended period of downtime will disrupt your ability to sell and earn revenue, disrupt your time, and potentially cause you to incur additional costs to fix the problem.
+Any period of downtime will disrupt your ability to sell and earn revenue, but the consequences aren’t limited to your profit: modern customers expect a smooth ecommerce experience, so any bugs or glitches can cause them to click away.
+Your brand’s reputation will take a hit, your team’s workflow will halt, and you could incur additional costs to repair the damages.

-When it comes to your online store, there are three factors that can cause downtime.
+When it comes to your online store, there are three main factors that can cause downtime.

 The 3 Main Factors of Downtime

-This is something that occurs quite commonly.
+It’s not just you – 90% of data breaches (any lost data is considered a breach) are caused by human error.
 When your store is being edited multiple times by you or by different sets of people, a mistake is likely to happen.
 You could be trying to change the theme of your site, or insert a new set of product images.
-Even just accidentally changing “cart” to “chart” in one area of your theme code would break your site’s checkout functionality (a real example from a Rewind customer!).
+Even just accidentally changing “cart” to “chart” in one area of your theme code would break your site’s checkout functionality (a real example from a Rewind customer!)

 The biggest culprits we see in this category for ecommerce stores are integrations with 3rd party software, like an inventory management app, and improper use of CSV imports.
 Some apps have the permissions to read and write data into your store, giving them the ability to make global changes to inventory counts or product prices.
 These integrations to your store don’t always work properly, especially when testing a new app.
 Take it from the founders of Revival Rugs, who shared how an app almost derailed their store launch.
 Similarly, using a CSV import to make bulk edits to your store can result in a complete mess that’s difficult to reverse.